JimZhang-lab/JimZhang-lab/README.md

 ## 🧸 NLPer

-I'm learning in GZU for a cs master degree, <br>researching about information extraction.
+:tophat:I'm learning in GZU for a cs master degree, researching about information extraction.
 <br>
-Sometimes, I will do some small projects and I hope these project can help some people.<br>(ps.
-Even I'm a baby coder~)
+vSometimes, I will do some small projects and I hope these project can help some people.<br>(ps.
+Even I'm a baby coder~:egg:)